AMI, AGI, and ARI Interfaces in Issabel

 - Develop your own interfaces such as

-or contact center on top ofAsterisk
+softswitchor contact center on top ofAsterisk.

 Real example: An integrator creates a microservice that detects incoming calls and routes them dynamically according to external business rules, all via

-Interface | Enabled by default in Issabel? | Complexity level | Ideal use cases |
+| Interface | Enabled by default in Issabel? | Complexity level | Ideal use cases |

 AMI | ✓ Yes | Medium | Real-time integrations, click-to-call |